Thifaaldz/Thifaaldz/README.md

 ## 🧠 About Me

-I am a student who is currently building a solid foundation in software development.
+I am a student currently building a strong foundation in software development.
-Still early in the journey, but deeply curious about **how systems work behind the scenes**.
+Still early in the journey, but highly curious about how systems work behind the scenes.

 - Exploring both **Back-End** and **Front-End** development
-- Interested in **data**, **logic**, and **system analysis**
+- Interested in **logic**, **data**, and **system analysis**
-- Believe in consistent growth through experimentation, mistakes, and iteration
+- Learning through experimentation, mistakes, and iteration

-> Learning one bug at a time.
+> Growing one line of code at a time.

 ---